deco3500-2017/team-apollo/README.md

 ### Phase 4: Prototyping

-The next stage of the prototype involved the starting construction of it.
+The next stage of the prototype involved starting construction of a live, web-based prototype.
 The team pivoted to a functional prototype rather than one using the Framer prototyping software.
 To accomodate this late pivot, the team decided to let two members focus on building the backend, which would be agnostic to the finalised UI, while the rest of the team continued to develop the visual style of the application, and explore other features.
 Once designs were complete, the frontend UI was laid onto the backend logic.

 ## 5.0 Project Contributions